Steven R. Goldstein: Writing

+Honors and awards

-This past October, Dr. Goldstein was made an honorary fellow of the Royal College of Obstetricians and Gynecologists in London.
+In 2014, Goldstein was made an honorary fellow of the Royal College of Obstetricians and Gynecologists in London.
 Only 26 Americans have received this honor since 1946.
-In 2014, the Association of Professors in Gynecology and Obstetrics bestowed upon him the outstanding teacher award in obstetrics and gynecology for the NYU School of Medicine, where he currently serves as the associate director of the clinical clerkship.
+Also in 2014, the Association of Professors in Gynecology and Obstetrics bestowed upon him the Excellence in Teaching award in obstetrics and gynecology for the NYU School of Medicine, where he served as the associate director of the clinical clerkship.
+The Bellevue Obstetrical and Gynecological Society bestowed the Distinguished Alumnus Award in 2014.

+In 2016, he received the Clarkson Award from North American Menopause Society for lifetime achievement in menopause research.

+In 2019, he received the Joseph H. Holmes Clinical Pioneer Award from the American Institute of Ultrasound in Medicine (AIUM).

+In 2023, the AIUM awarded him the William J. Fry Memorial Lecture Award in recognition of his distinguished career and contributions to the growth and development of medical ultrasound.
+Also in 2023, he received the Ian Donald Gold Medal from the International Society of Ultrasound in Obstetrics and Gynecology.

+Clinical research

+In 1990, Goldstein was the first to suggest that a thin, distinct endometrial echo on transvaginal ultrasound in postmenopausal bleeding did not indicate the need for biopsy.
+He was also first to warn against unnecessary biopsy in non-bleeding postmenopausal patients with an incidental finding of thick endometrial lining on vaginal sonogram.
+Both of these assertions were affirmed by the American College of Obstetricians and Gynecologists (ACOG) in its Committee Opinion in 2009, and, ultimately, reaffirmed in 2023.

 Pharmaceutical advisory

 Goldstein has a long history as an advisor and consultant to the pharmaceutical industry.
 He has been on gynecologic advisory boards and/or consulted for Amgen, Bayer, Boehringer Ingelheim, Eli Lilly, Merck, GlaxoSmithKline, Novo Nordisk, Wyeth, Procter & Gamble, Warner Chilcott, Shionogi, QuatRx, Depomed, and Pfizer.
-He has represented Eli Lilly, Pfizer and Mirabilis Medical and their appearances before FDA Advisory Boards.
+He has represented Eli Lilly, Forendo, Astellas Pharm, Acella Pharmaceuticals, Scynexis, Myovant Sciences, Avion Pharmaceuticals, L'Oréal, Cosmetique Active, Vichy, Peppy, Cooper Surgical, AbbVie, Mithra, Mylan, Shield, Pfizer and Mirabilis Medical and their appearances before FDA Advisory Boards.
 He has designed studies of uterine safety for Eli Lilly, Wyeth, Pfizer, and Glaxo Smith Kline.
-He holds two patents in the medical device arena.
 He has been a director of a publicly traded ultrasound company, Sonosite, Inc. from its inception until its sale to Fuji Medical in 2012.